aizu-wakamatsu/gt/README.md

 # gt
 graduation thesis

-any code of this repo are not usable because we push something to this repo as backup of our storage labs
+any code of this repo may not usable because we push something to this repo as backup of our storage labs

 ## repo description

 This repo is for our graduation thesis(GT). most, not all, materials of our GT are in this repo.
 We will hold a presentation of this GT in August 2024.

+- Included
+  - Sample data to test program
+  - Source code
+  -
+- Not included
+  - Thesis
+  - Poster
+  - Full measured data

 ## main topic of research